Eviction¶

 [create_eviction_processor][pydantic_deep.processors.eviction.create_eviction_processor] |

-Factory function |
+Factory function for the legacy processor |

 [create_content_preview][pydantic_deep.processors.eviction.create_content_preview] |